Here I sail one of my wings on ice. It hangs on the shoulders and I wear ice skates.

-Here the position of the central pointer gives you the wind shift information At-A-Glance!
+Animation: The position of the central pointer gives you the wind shift information At-A-Glance!
 Wind is in from the right.

 The view from my humble abode in central Stockholm, Sweden.
 Beyond the water, a canal, is the Karlberg Palace.

 The canal is connected to the oceans.
 There is a public jetty just outside my abode so you can arrive by boat for a visit.